-You can use the NSP intent manager and service fulfillment functions to create L2 microwave backhaul services for Wavence equipment.
 The NSP automates service creation through specialized workflows, which must be installed and configured before they can be triggered.
 This section describes the high-level steps required to install the Wavence backhaul service intent and workflow files, create a service template, and create a service.
 For more information about using the NSP, see the NSP Network Automation Guide.

-Before using intent-based service fulfillment, ensure the following have been performed:
+Before using intent-based service management, ensure the following have been performed:

-- the physical links are configured (except for single-site service) - · Ethernet rings are configured, if you are creating a service that includes one or more rings - the Wavence backhaul service intent package was downloaded from the Nokia Support Portal - in the NFM-P, the administrator user account has the OSS Management role configured in its Scope of Command
+- · the physical links are configured (except for single-site service) - · Ethernet rings are configured, if you are creating a service that includes one or more rings - the Wavence backhaul service intent package was downloaded from the Nokia Support Portal - in the NFM-P, the administrator user account has the OSS Management role configured in its Scope of Command